m-doyle/md-entain-tech-task-final/README.md

 -   Once a race reaches start time it will update to say `Started!` and continue counting down to `-60` seconds.
 At `-60` (one minute past start) the race is removed from the UI.
 -   Category filter buttons are available for `Greyhound`, `Harness`, and `Horse`.
 You can remove filtering by clicking an already set filter.
 -   The app will fetch new races whenever the user changes categories, or a race is removed.
 If no races are available in a category the user will see an error card which will prompt them to manually refresh using a `Try again` button.
 -   All application states are handled by the UI: no races state, loading state, error state.
+See screenshots at the bottom of readme.

 ### Design Considerations